nus-cs2103-AY2425S1/ip/docs/README.md

 If you would like to find a task, simply use the `find` command as follows: `find task1`.

 All the tasks that have "task1" as a substring of their description will be included in the list of tasks found.
-For instance, "task1", "task123" and "sometask123" are all matching queries.
+For instance, "task1" and "sometask123" are both matching queries.

+The bot will return the number of relevant tasks found and list those tasks as follows:
+>2 matching task(s) found: <br> <br> task1 <br> sometask123 (by: 1 Jan 2020, 12:00:00am)

 ## Help page
 If you're unsure about the list of commands that are available, you can always